-- Happens fairly often to human-form Cylon prisoners in Battlestar Galactica (Reimagined), although generally Cylons don't get a trial, and are murdered on the way to and from the specially-constructed holding cell.
+- Happens fairly often to human-form Cylon prisoners in Battlestar Galactica (2003), although generally Cylons don't get a trial, and are murdered on the way to and from the specially-constructed holding cell.
 Notably, shortly after Boomer had shot Commander Adama and was being transferred, Cally pushed through the near-riotous crowd of crew and shot Boomer herself.
+The writers confirmed this was a reference to Lee Harvey Oswald.
 Cally got 6 weeks in the brig for "unauthorised discharge of a firearm".

-- In a similar vein, Lieutenant Gaeta stabbed the deposed president Gaius Baltar shortly before Baltar's trial for crimes against humanity (ie: surrendering to the Cylons when he had no armed forces to resist, and the Cylons had previously shown themselves willing to nuke civilian planetary targets).
+- In a similar vein, Lieutenant Gaeta stabbed the deposed president Gaius Baltar shortly before Baltar's trial for crimes against humanity.
 This is a subversion in that Baltar survives.

 - Naturally, one occurs in Abney Park's "Victorian Vigilante".

-- In Condemned, SKX's MO, in a nutshell.
+- In Condemned: Criminal Origins, SKX's MO, in a nutshell.
 He is exactly as inhumane as the killers themselves, to the point where he crosses the Moral Event Horizon.

 - In the RuneScape quest "The Chosen Commander", a H.A.M. agent tries to kill the goblin children by selling the vendors poisoned food.
 He is arrested and brought to trial, and Zanik advocates the death penalty for him, but the treaty says they can't kill him.
 Zanik storms out, waits, and then shoots the agent in the back with her crossbow once he leaves the meeting room.

-- In Tales Of Vesperia, two high ranking nobles fall "victim" to this trope after kicking one too many dogs and getting away with it.
+- In Tales of Vesperia, two high ranking nobles fall "victim" to this trope after kicking one too many dogs and getting away with it.
 One gets slashed across the chest and dumped into a river, while the other is led by sword point into a quicksand bog and buried alive.
-Main character Yuri Lowell is the vigilante behind both kills, considered by many to be CMOA's for him.
+Main character Yuri Lowell is the vigilante behind both kills.

 - The first episode of the Telltale Games series Law & Order: Legacies has one - early in the "Order" segment, a Russian diplomat, whose claim of Diplomatic Impunity is still being determined, is gunned down in the courtroom by the father of the woman he raped and murdered, very narrowly missing Abbie Carmichael.
 The rest of the game is Michael Cutter's prosecution of the father.

 - In The Order of the Stick, Vaarsuvius preemptively executes Kubota as he lays out his plan to get away with his crimes.
-However, V's interest is not in justice, only in removing a tedious distraction.
+However, V's interest is not in justice or revenge, only in removing a tedious distraction.